psantwani/Daily-Coding/README.md

 **Facebook**

 [DCP79](src/com/piyush/dcp/facebook/DCP79.java) - Given an array of integers, write a function to determine whether the array could become non-decreasing by modifying at most 1 element.

+[DCP182](src/com/piyush/dcp/facebook/DCP182.java) - Given an undirected graph, check if the graph is minimally-connected.

 [DCP338](src/com/piyush/dcp/facebook/DCP338.java) - Given an integer n, find the next biggest integer with the same number of 1-bits on.